eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 ### 7.1.1 HelloWorld IDL

-As explained in chapter 3, the benefits of using IDL language to define data is to have a data model that is independent form the programming languages.
-The **HelloWorld.idl** IDL file used in chapter 3 can therefore be reused. it will be compiled into to be used with in a C++ DDS based applications.
+As explained in chapter 3, the benefits of using IDL language to define data is to have a data model that is independent from the programming languages.
+The **HelloWorld.idl** IDL file used in chapter 3 can therefore be reused. it will be compiled into to be used within a C++ DDS based applications.

 The HelloWorld data type is described in a language independent way and stored in the HelloWorldData.idl file (same as in chapter 3).